alpivonka/Getting-And-Cleaning-Data/README.md

 **Assumptions:**

-1) The grader will not only pull down the code base here (run_analysis.R) yet will also obtain the "Dataset" as well as it contains the reference data needed and consumed by the "run_analysis.R" code.
+1) The grader will not only pull down the code base here (run_analysis.R) yet will also obtain/download the "Dataset" from here too as it contains the reference data needed and consumed by the "run_analysis.R" code.

 **Instructions:**